bouvet/iac-aws-terraform-workshop/README.md

    1. `aws_api_gateway_method`: Change the `resource_id` to point to the root resource: `birds_resource` and remove request_parameters.
    2. `aws_api_gateway_integration`: Change these parameters accordingly: `http_method`, `resource_id` and `uri`.
    3. `aws_lambda_permission`: `function_name` should point to your new lambda function definition.
+4. Preview the changes: `terraform plan`
+5. Deploy changes: `terraform apply`
+6. Test your new endpoint to retrieve a list of objects.

 ## Cleanup
 1. Empty S3 bucket using the AWS Console